Collaborative Projects

 Babies and Trees

-Fayette County’s Urban Canopy has reduced recently due to losses in large and small trees from disease and aging.
-Getting more trees into the landscape in municipal, corporate and residential areas is one of our major goals.
 In April 2017, America in Bloom-Lexington and Baptist Health provided trees to every single baby born at Baptist Health.
-Tree saplings were given out complete with planting instructions (and an offer to plant in a park should parents desire) and congratulations.
+Tree saplings were given out with planting instructions, an offer to plant in a park should the parents desire, and congratulations!
 Program organizers Victoria Meyer and Nic Williamson were thrilled Tracy Durham-Beall and her young and enthusiastic Scouts joined us to provide this service.

 2018 AIB National Symposium in Lexington